Jurph/harmonictook/README.md

     - Learn how mocks work so I don't have to instantiate a bunch of BS classes just to run a test

 - Display
+    - Add descriptive text to the cards for the menus
     - Create a Display() class [partial]
     - Add ANSI-style colored text (orange, red, green, blue, purple) for rich display
     - BUG: emoji don't correctly display in Windows terminals